janekb04/job_system/README.md

 >              * and no writer is currently writing to it (state `1--`)
 >       * Written to but not yet read (state `2`)
 >       * Written and read (state `3`)

+Now, let's prove that enqueuing new jobs is guaranteed to unblock a blocked reader thread (if one exists):

 >  * Because the writer iterator is monotonically increasing, when a writer writes a new batch of jobs, it is guaranteed to write them to a `1R-` or `1--` cacheline.
 The line will then enter either the `1RW` or `1-W` state.
 After the write is complete, the cacheline will become `2`.
 >  * Lemma 1: if there exists a `1R-` cacheline, an enqueue operation cannot happen on a `1--` cacheline